franciscovillaescusa/Quijote-simulations/docs/source/halos.rst

 Halo catalogues
 ===============

-The halo catalogues can be read through the `readfof.py <https://github.com/franciscovillaescusa/Pylians3/blob/master/library/readfof.py>`_ script.
+The FoF halo catalogs can be read through the `readfof.py <https://github.com/franciscovillaescusa/Pylians3/blob/master/library/readfof.py>`_ script.
 If you have `Pylians <https://github.com/franciscovillaescusa/Pylians3>`_ installed you already have it.
-An example on how to read a halo catalogue is this:
+An example on how to read a halo catalog is this (we provide further details on how to read and manipulate these catalogs in :ref:`tutorials`):

 .. code-block:: python